“Do no harm” in the era of environmental emergency: revisiting Information Management in the aid sector

 As the world is struggling with an unprecedented global crisis – with environmental, sanitary, social, political and humanitarian dimensions – it is thus worth asking to what extent the data solutions we develop in the aid sector to help better understand and respond to the various crises we face, are also contributing to these crises?
 And in particular, when following the “do no harm” principle that is at the heart of our actions, should we not further assess the environmental side effects of what we do, and not just consider our short-term programming results?

-There is, of course, no miracle solution – especially as assessing one’s environmental impact is a complex topic that aid actors cannot tackle on their own – but, during this forum, we will consider what the aid sector can actually revisit in its Information Management approaches to adjust to the environmental emergency.
+There is, of course, no miracle solution – especially as assessing one’s environmental impact is a complex topic that aid actors cannot tackle on their own – but, during this forum, we explored what the aid sector can actually revisit in its Information Management approaches to adjust to the environmental emergency.

 Track 1 - Information sobriety, data minimization, low tech and green tech